Skip to content

 Security and Privacy

-• SRS-SEC-001: Long-term telemetry architecture shall support secure cloud upload as primary transport, with local CSV as temporary/debug-only path.
+• SRS-SEC-001: Long-term telemetry architecture shall support secure cloud upload as primary transport, with local CSV retained only as a development-only path.

 • SRS-SEC-002: Telemetry export and storage paths shall be controlled to minimize PHI/PII exposure.